 News

-has drawn attention to environmental protestors blocking
+over the last week has drawn attention to environmental protestors blocking

 roads in the south-east of England.
 The strategic blockages have been a huge